artefactual/archivematica-docs/admin-manual/installation-setup/integrations/integrations.rst

 AtoM integration
 ----------------

+`AtoM`_ (Access to Memory) is a web-based, open source application for standards-based archival description and access in multilingual, multi-repository environment.

 See :ref:`Using AtoM 2.x with Archivematica <atom-setup>`.

 .. _duracloud-integration:

 Duracloud
 ---------

+`DuraCloud`_ is a hosted archival cloud storage and preservation service from DuraSpace that makes it easy for organizations and end users to use cloud services.
+Archivematica can automatically transfer AIP packages to DuraCloud for long-term secure archival storage.
+DuraCloud is used as the storage layer for `ArchivesDirect`_ clients.

 See :ref:`Archivematica DuraCloud quick start guide <duracloud-setup>`.